seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 separate operator.
 This reduction to a small set of primitives creates a __transparent, deterministic, and auditable retrieval logic__ that can be easily integrated into existing NLP pipelines.

-__Interpret logic in a retrieval-oriented manner, not in a formal-mathematical manner.__

 | Everyday sentence                        | Composer syntax        | SQL equivalent          |
 |------------------------------------------|------------------------|-------------------------|